 The use of 3D render farms has also led to more efficient and cost-effective production in the animation and VFX industries.
 With the ability to outsource rendering, studios and creators can save on hardware, electricity, and maintenance costs.
 This, in turn, makes the final product more accessible to the general public, as the cost savings can be passed on to consumers.

 In addition, using 3D render farms has also made it possible for small groups and individuals to take on larger and more complex projects that would have been impossible to complete with a single computer.
-This has led to an increase in the quality and scope of animation and VFX projects and a decrease in the time required to complete them.
+This has brought about an increase in the quality and scope of animation and VFX projects and a decrease in the time required to complete them.

 Diversity in filmmaking, including in the field of 3D animation, is crucial for ensuring that a wide range of voices and perspectives are represented on screen.
 Having varied representation in the film industry, in terms of both the creators and characters depicted, leads to a wider range of stories being told and a more accurate reflection of society.
 It also helps break down the stereotypes around the “CG” look and promote an appreciation of the medium.